MicheleFranciolapilla/Pics-Harbour-API-1.0.0---Docker-Configuration/readme.md

 # Pics Harbour API Docker Image

 ## Overview
-This repository contains the essential files needed to build and run the Docker containers for the **Pics Harbour API**.
-This robust platform empowers users to publish and manage images with associated metadata, using MySQL and phpMyAdmin for data persistence.
+This repository contains the essential files needed to build and run the Docker containers for the **Pics Harbour API**.<br>This robust platform empowers users to publish and manage images with associated metadata, using MySQL and phpMyAdmin for data persistence.

 ### Repository Contents
 - `runApi.js`: Node.js script for starting the API.